Nebula-Consulting/nebula-core/LazyIterator.md

 The "lazy" in the name refers to the fact this implementation is lazily evaluated i.e. it does the minimum amount of work possible and doesn't build any intermediate lists.
-So, even though the examples above chain together filter() and mapValues(), the input list is only iterated over one time.
-Each item passes through all of the functions individually.
+So, even though the examples above chain together filter() and mapValues(), the input list is only iterated over once - each item passes through all of the functions individually.

 ### What's in LazyIterator